dhirenkakkar/RoadToDS/README.md

 Made this repository to track my progress in data science and machine learning.
 Hopefully It'll be a good tool to organise my goals, develop more holistic projects and provide a clear learning roadmap.
 I'll try to update it regularly :)

+*many concepts were directly applied while learning them or while working on personal project.
+Respective repositories are linked to the concepts

 ## Table of content

 ### MOOCs & Relevant courses